Please note

 Your investment return on Abundance is split into three parts:

-Capital Repayment - goes towards repaying your original investment, the amount you have lent.
+1. Capital repayment - these amounts go towards repaying the amount originally invested i.e. the amount you have lent.
 Repayments of the amount lent are not subject to income tax.

 Types of investment income

 For the majority of the investments on Abundance the investment income is treated as interest from a tax perspective.
 This is the case for all investment types on Abundance except variable return investments.
-Your Cash Return will therefore be taxed according to your income tax band and should be declared on your tax return.
+Interest is taxed in line with income tax, according to your income tax band and should be declared on your tax return.

 For some of the investments on Abundance, the company or council issuing the investment is required to deduct a proportion of your interest payments, equivalent to the basic rate of income tax (currently 20%), and pay this to HMRC directly.
 Please see our Help Centre article on Withholding Tax for more information.

-With a variable return investment, your income will be taxed in the same way as a dividend on a share.
+This is only applicable to a few company investments on Abundance, which have a variable return linked to the performance of the company.
+In these cases your income will be taxed in the same way as a dividend on a share.
 This is because the size of your investment income is linked to how the underlying project performs.
-The amount of dividend tax you pay depends on whether you are a non-taxpayer, basic rate, higher rate or additional rate taxpayer.
+The dividend tax rate will depend on whether you are a non-taxpayer, basic rate, higher rate or additional rate taxpayer.
+You may have a dividend tax-free allowance also.

 Tax-free allowances